 For the Sauce:

-- Add the enchilada sauce, last cup of Coca Cola, and green chilies to a blender and blend until smooth.
+- Add the enchilada sauce, last 8oz of Coca Cola, brown sugar, and green chilies to a blender and blend until smooth.
 Pour the sauce over the shredded pork in the slow cooker and stir together.

 - Cook on low for an additional 1 to 2 hours.
 You can cook on high for the last 30 minutes, with the lid off to help the sauce thicken.

-- Serve pork, spooned out with a fork or a slotted spoon to remove extra liquid.
+- Serve pork, spooned out with a fork or a slotted spoon to remove extra liquid on your favorite tacos, burritos, nachos, salads, etc.